SoftUni-Internal/interactive-content/EN/07-Arrays/04-Reading-and-Printing-Array.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program to read an **array of strings**, reverse it and **print** its elements.
+Write a program to read an **array of strings**, reverse it, and **print** its elements.

-The input consists of a sequence of space separated strings.
+The input consists of a sequence of space-separated strings.

 Print the output on a single line \(space separated\).